Peer Learning Program, Dean of Studies Office

 If you have any questions, contact us at firstname.lastname@example.org.

-The Barnard Dean of Studies (DOS) Office and the Opportunity Programs are seeking current Barnard students to serve as tutors in our Peer-to-Peer Learning programs.
-DOS and Opportunity Programs Peer Tutors are paid $15/hour, for anywhere between two and ten hours per week (depending on your availability and demand for tutors in your area), to meet individually or in small groups (no more than three students) with fellow students who have requested a tutor for support in a particular class.
+The Barnard Dean of Studies (DOS) Office continually seeks current Barnard students to serve as tutors in our Peer Learning Program.
+Peer Tutors are paid $16.50/hour, for anywhere between two and eight hours per week (depending on your availability and demand for tutors in your area), to meet individually or in small groups (no more than three students) with fellow students who have requested a tutor for support in a particular class.
 Tutors are also paid for approximately one hour per month of training/in-service.

-Subjects where tutors are most in demand include: Calculus, Biology, Chemistry, Computer Science, Economics, and Foreign Language, but other subjects may also be needed depending on student requests, so you are encouraged to apply even if the subject you want to tutor does not appear on this list.
+Subjects where tutors are most in demand include: Biology, Calculus, Chemistry, Computer Science, Economics, Foreign Languages, and Physics.
+Other subjects may also be needed depending on student requests, so you are encouraged to apply even if the subject you want to tutor does not appear on this list.